uqlibrary/technology-training/OpenRefine/openrefine.md

 This is very effective where you have data with minor variations in data values, e.g. names of people, organisations, places, classification terms.

-By default, OpenRefine uses the most common value to merge the data, but we can choose which value we prefer.

 **Exercise 7** – clean up the author names

 1. Make sure your authors are already split into different rows
 1. Choose `Edit cells > Cluster and edit` from the `Authors` column.
 1. Using the defaults (`key collision` Method and `fingerprint` Keying Function), work through the clusters of values, merging them to a single value where appropriate

+By default, OpenRefine uses the most common value to merge the data, but we can choose which value we prefer by clicking on it, or we can write our own replacement value.

-1. Try changing the clustering method being used – which ones work well?
+4. You can also try changing the clustering method being used – which ones work well?
 Do they identify extra clusters?

-The best clustering algorithm will depend on the kind of data your are processing.
+> The best clustering algorithm will depend on the kind of data your are processing.

 ### Transformations